viaacode/sheet2skos/README.md

 Finally, the query assumes a number of terms are required to be filled in (cf. section below).
 - `uri_dict.json`: this file contains a number of key-value pairs, in which the keys represent the name of the thesaurus and the values represent the different thesauri URIs to use as a base for the different terms.
 If nothing matches, a default URI (`<https://data.hetarchief.be/id/default>`) is used as a base.
-- `test.csv`: a CSV file that uses the SKOS template to construct a thesaurus about events.
+- `test/test.csv`: a CSV file that uses the SKOS template to construct a thesaurus about events.
 It is meant for test usage of the CSV functionality.
+- `test/test_transformatie_thesaurus.ttl`: a Turtle file that contains the output of the transformation of the `test.csv` file.
+It is meant for test usage as a sort of 'reference output' after transforming the `test.csv` file.
 - `blanco_template.csv`: an empty version of the SKOS template that is described in the next section.

 # SKOS template